mawillha/128k-tokens/readme.md

 But to keep it simple the big companies shortend it to 32k, 64k and 128k respectivelly.

-Hoever I kept it to the multiples of 4096.
+However I kept it to the multiples of 4096 and added 128k tokens.

 ### Tokenizer